BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 ### Step 1: Create a project

 * In OpenRefine, navigate to the menu on the left-hand side of the browser and select the “Create Project” tab.
 Choose the data file we downloaded during set up instructions.
 * Click "Next".
 The next screen you’ll see is a preview screen.
-This shows you how OpenRefine sees and your data and allows you to change settings before you import it.
+This shows you how OpenRefine sees your data and allows you to change settings before you import it.
 We’ll leave the settings as it is for this module.
 * Now hit the “Create Project” button on the top right hand side of the screen to finish importing.

  ![WINDOW TO GO NEXT](1.jpg)